The Lives of Women…

 ———————————————

 Sarah Barker Brown is a London-based artist with a degree in Classical studies, a training in Footwear Design from Cordwainers College and a previous life founding and running a successful footwear company.
+She is currently on turps Ogg-site Painting Programme 2023/4.

 Solo exhibitions include Private Lives as part of her Artist residency at BFC cafe, Crouch End, London, Life Stories and The Lives of Others at her studio as part of the Crouch End Open Studios in 2018 and 2019.
+She continues to show during the annual Art Trail.

 Her work is held in private collections both here and abroad.